Profsain/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 printenv command : to list all environmental variable in linux

 set command : To list all local and environmental variable in linux

+export VARIABLENAME="variableValue" : To create local variable in linux